Callan Park Bushcare 30th Anniversary

 David (l.), Juliet (r.) and Sue spoke about WRVAP and the Archive at an artist talk on 18 May.
 Photo: Beata Geyer

 The WRVAP Archive show @ Articulate was put together by Noelene Lucas and Juliet Fowler Smith.
-You can sample a little of WRVAP’s diverse output (spanning performance, sculpture, installation, ceramics, video, drawing, photography, writing/publishing) in Noelene’s 3-minute video compile below.
-Last year Juliet & Noelene prepared WRVAP Archive materials and deposited them with the Art Gallery of New South Wales.
+It offered a sampling of WRVAP’s diverse output, spanning performance, sculpture, installation, ceramics, video, drawing, photography, writing and publishing.
+WRVAP Archive materials were recently deposited with the Art Gallery of New South Wales.
+Those unfamiliar with our work can check out WRVAP’s blogspot here.
+David’s website also features a wealth of WRVAP material under ‘Exhibitions’ (e.g. Cry Me a River, Leave It in the Ground, Instruments of Democracy, The Bridge).

 Download a PDF of The Stuttering Frog #2 (2013) here.